Say it loud - I'm elitist and proud

 Q: Did Iraq develop these chemical and biological weapons on its own?

 A: No, the materials and technology were supplied by the US government, along with Britain and private corporations.
+Q. Which country helped Iraq with its nuclear program?

 A. France.